-When it comes to 3D printing, the trend is towards portable filtration technology.
+When it comes to 3D printing, the trend is toward portable filtration technology.
 Here’s why:

 - Portable systems are more maneuverable than fixed systems, enabling a 3D print farm to be reconfigured more easily in step with demand or to add new printers.

-- Portable filtration and atmosphere management supports a ‘make anything anywhere’ production culture – it is quicker, easier and likely to be less expensive to set up than a fixed central system.
+- Portable filtration and atmosphere management support a ‘make anything anywhere’ production culture – it is quicker, easier, and likely to be less expensive to set up than a fixed central system.
 As a business grows, portable extraction can follow, enabling rapid start-up in bigger premises, thereby minimizing disruption to production and delivering an ongoing return on investment.

 - There are unlikely to be barriers to installation with portable systems, unlike vent-to-air, which will require extraction via an external wall.